 At its core, first-party data signifies a direct relationship between a person and a business.
 At key moments along the customer journey — whether a purchase, an account creation, or a subscription sign-up — people share information about themselves and trust that the other party will protect it and use it responsibly.
 Over time, as people engage regularly with their preferred providers, those businesses learn more about their customers or audiences, and can use those insights to serve them better.

-If you are not able to develop a first-party data strategy without external support, choose to work with external partners who share your values and prioritize user privacy.
+If you are not able to develop a first-party data strategy without external support, choose to work with external partners who share your values and prioritise user privacy.

 Offer value in exchange for data